kovac031/DevQuestionsAndAnswers_CSharp/README.md

 char:    System.Char

 > A method called ReadInt32 is unambiguous, whereas a method called ReadInt requires interpretation.
 The caller could be using a language that defines an int alias for Int16, for example.
 The .NET framework designers have followed this pattern, good examples being in the BitConverter, BinaryReader and Convert classes.

+## List VS IEnumerable

+IEnumerable can be more memory-efficient, as it processes elements one at a time without requiring the entire collection to be loaded into memory.

+Lazy Evaluation, deferred execution and generates elements on-demand.

+> for e.g. streaming a large set of data

+List does Eager evaluation - loads the entire collection to memory, meaning it will have it at the ready when you need to do something with the collection.
+Faster.